 A career portfolio is a useful tool when looking for a job, preparing for an interview, introducing oneself to an employer and applying for an award or scholarship.

-- Self assessment and goal setting completed in Career Cruising
+- "Who am I" and goal setting completed in MyBlueprint

-- Grade 12 students must state their plans for the year following high school in the Short/Long Term Goal section of Career Cruising
+- Grade 12 students must state their plans for the year following high school to their Career Counselor to record in the Post Grad Plan.

 Recommended Items To Include